DNS Over HTTPS Proxy (https-dns-proxy)

 Description

 A lean RFC8484-compatible (no JSON API support) DNS-over-HTTPS (DoH) proxy service which supports DoH servers.
-The accmponying WebUI (luci-app-https-dns-proxy) supports more than 40 public resolvers.
+The accompanying WebUI (luci-app-https-dns-proxy) supports more than 40 public resolvers.
 Based on @aarond10’s https-dns-proxy.

 Features